 Click the link below for more information on the YES Program

 Urban Community Change (RUX, pronounced "ruckus") major.
-The courses for this soon-to-be-approved interdisciplinary undergraduate major build students’ knowledge, skills, commitment and vision concerning community and social change, preparing them for jobs or further education in this field or in cross-sector professions that value these competencies.
+The courses for this newly-approved 39-credit interdisciplinary undergraduate major build students’ knowledge, skills, commitment and vision concerning community and social change, preparing them for jobs or further education in this field or in cross-sector professions that value these competencies.
 Click here for course listings

 Community Learning Partnership: We are affiliated with the national CLP organization ( whose mission is to contribute to progressive community and social change by expanding the credentialed workforce of knowledgeable and skilled leaders and organizers coming from low-income communities and communities of color.
 The CLP Network prepares people directly impacted by poverty and racism to enter careers where they can address injustice and inequality and improve the quality of life in their communities.

 What Does Being Democratically Engaged Mean?

 Our vision of democratically engaged citizens, including youth and young adults: those that have the knowledge, skills and affective resources needed to make real, substantive change both on particular issues of policy as well as within themselves and others.
 Democratic engagement means rigorous knowledge of history and current material realities- local, national and international; and it means a growth mindset towards the skills needed to establish relationships, engage groups, communicate across difference, analyze power and issues, create campaigns, and move institutions through policy and governance toward greater justice and equity.
 Lastly, it means having a vision of a society that promotes the equity and well-being of its citizens through just laws, systems and policies, which means - currently - having hope, courage, creativity, and openness, and the means to rejuvenate those attitudes and visions through community and connection.